 We use a team approach to patient care, which means you may see any member of our team on the day of your appointment.

 This approach ensures you get to know all our lupus specialists.
-That way, if you need to be seen for an urgent, lupus-related condition such as a flare, or if you are hospitalized, our specialists will already be familiar with your condition.
+If you need to be seen for an urgent, lupus-related condition such as a flare or if you are hospitalized, our specialists will already be familiar with your condition.

 Onsite Pharmacy and Additional Support

-Our onsite pharmacist and pharmacy technicians can provide medication counseling, help coordinate prior authorizations, help you apply for pharmacy assistance programs, and assist with medication refills.
+Our onsite pharmacist and pharmacy technicians can provide medication counseling, help coordinate prior authorizations, help you apply for pharmacy assistance programs, and refill medications.

 Our social worker can provide additional support for navigating the insurance process.

 Duke Health contracts with most major health insurance carriers and transplant networks, including the ones listed below.
 Before scheduling your appointment, we strongly recommend you contact your insurance company to verify that the Duke Health location or provider you plan to visit is included in your network.
 Your insurance company will also be able to inform you of any co-payments, co–insurances, or deductibles that will be your responsibility.
 If you proceed in scheduling an appointment and your health insurance benefits do not participate with Duke, your out of pocket liability may be higher.
 We will contact you regarding your coverage and patient liability.
 If you are uninsured, learn more about our financial assistance policy.